Join abundance project

 Why do we do this?

-It’s often noted that people with Down syndrome are happy, generally speaking.
+It’s often noted that people with Down syndrome, while capble of experiencing the same full range of emotions as anyone else, seem to spend more time being happy.
 That can be a great strength.
 But it’s also true to say many of them don’t have the degree of choice in their lives that other adults take for granted.
 And they often lack ways to show all they can do.

-Fionn has famously said that the greatest obstacle to his success has been the low expectations of people he encounters, perhaps a factor limiting the ambitions of others with Down syndrome.
-There’s a lot of evidence of this.
+Fionn has famously said that the greatest obstacle to his success has been the low expectations of people he encounters.
+There’s a lot of evidence that devaluing attitudes limit the ambitions of others with Down syndrome.
 We’ll be focusing on the positive: what you can do to create a great life for yourself while making the world better.
-The From CAPCA to Abundance project will be facilitated and supported by Fionn Angus Crombie and Jonathan Angus from Fionnathan Productions from Galway Ireland, by development expert Markus Vähälä from Finland.
+From CAPCA to Abundance will be facilitated by Fionn and Jonathan, with project support by development expert Markus Vähälä from Finland, plus six other design team members, all CAPCA graduates with Down syndrome.

 What are we going to do?